 Is the iCandy Lime easy to fold?

 Not the easiest, although it does fold with the seat attached.
-Like the iCandy Strawberry, the iCandy Lime boasts a one-hand fold, however, as with the iCandy Strawberry, I needed two hands to fold it.
+Like the iCandy Strawberry, the iCandy Lime boasts a one-hand fold, however, as with the iCandy Strawberry, I found I needed two hands to fold it.

 How easy is it to store?

 Very easy.
 The iCandy Lime fitted nicely in a corner without causing much obstruction or looking out of place.